Customize Consent Preferences

 This final step is the action of repayment or undergoing the appeals process

 Businesses that are going through the enquiry process or those that have received repayment requests, have the ability to consult with an R&D tax credit consultant.
-At Alexander Clifford, our R&D tax credit experts may be able to provide necessary support through the enquiry or repayment request, in many cases this may be done on a contingent basis.
+At Alexander Clifford, our R&D tax credit specialists may be able to provide necessary support through the enquiry or repayment request, in many cases this may be done on a contingent basis.

 Appealing HMRC’s R&D Repayment Request: The Appeals Process